 My granddaughter is 12 and just starting to mature physically.
 Recently in 3 different settings, my husband has taken her by the hand and led her away from the group.
 I felt concerned immediately because it was a new behavior; holding her hand at this age seemed inappropriate and why were they leaving the family group?
 Is this a red flag for possible abuse?
 How can I address this?
-It may be important to know that my husband has viewed pornographyi and that we are in counseling in part due to that behavior.
-He has never admitted to viewing child pornographyi.
+It may be important to know that my husband has viewed pornography and that we are in counseling in part due to that behavior.
+He has never admitted to viewing child pornography.

 Dear Concerned Grandparent,

 Thank you for taking that difficult step in questioning a loved one's behavior in order to protect a child.

 Your husband’s behavior could indeed be a warning sign that a child is at-risk.
 One warning sign does not always mean that a child is at-risk, instead it's important to notice whether there are patterns or repetition, and whether there are additional signs.
 Please review Behaviors to Watch for When Adults Are With Children and Signs That an Adult May Be At-Risk to Harm a Child to help you think about your observations and whether there may be other potential signs worth noting.